pedronauck/react-adopt/README.md

 $ yarn add react-adopt
 ```

 Now you can use adopt to compose your components.
-See above an example using the awesome [react-powerplug](https://github.com/renatorib/react-powerplug):
+See bellow an example using the awesome [react-powerplug](https://github.com/renatorib/react-powerplug):

 ![Good](https://i.imgur.com/RXVlFwy.png)